 Resilience in this context is defined as the ability to adapt and recover from adversity.
 Building resilience is not about avoiding stress or hardship – it’s about developing the capacity to cope with the hardship, and hopefully to emerge from the experience stronger than before.

 Unfortunately, sometimes kids experience extreme trauma, such as the loss of a parent or sibling, being abused by a trusted person, or a literally life-threatening situation.
-This can lead to profound feelings of helplessness, anxiety, and depression.
+This can lead to overwhelming and lasting feelings of helplessness, anxiety, and depression.
 The problem is compounded when the child’s support system is inadequate or missing altogether.
+For many of the kids we see, a caregiver who should be providing support is the actual source of the damage.
 Unresolved trauma like this can have a profoundly negative lifelong effect on emotional development, and even on basic cognition.

 Here is where Lost Voices comes in.
 As you probably know by now, we give kids with unresolved trauma the opportunity to explore their feelings and fears in an unusual but safe and non-judgmental space.
 Doing this in a musical context and providing them with the challenge and exhilaration of performing their songs or poems in public helps them process and regulate their feelings, while it leads them to develop new and positive perspectives.